eh58/HarvestVariants_AutoPipe/README.md

 The ```pdat``` is a required parser for the start and end dates of publication date.
 The ```suggester_jar``` requires the path to where you store the ```run-suggester.jar``` in your local or server directory.

-The output files including intermediate output files will be instored in the follwing file tree stucture where the directories will be automatically created if not exist,
+The output files including intermediate output files will be stored in the follwing file tree stucture where the directories will be automatically created if not exist,
 ```bash
 ├── Data
 │   ├── hv